 Embracing transitions and change

 Abigail Brenner M.D.

-Sometimes a marriage/relationship gets off track.
-Instead of the couple working on it together one of the spouses finds comfort, attention, & attraction with some else.
+Sometimes, a relationship can get off track.
+Instead of working on it together as a couple, one of the spouses might find comfort and attention with someone else.
 What to do?

-You want the two people you love so much, your spouse and your mother, to get along.
+You want the two people you love so much—your spouse and your mother—to get along.
 But often, they don't.
-Here's how to not get caught in the middle.
+Here's how to avoid getting caught in the middle.

 Some equate toxic people with a specific personality disorder and are offended at how they are referred to and treated.
 Toxic isn't limited to any one group & can refer to anyone.

 Many people look forward to the holidays.
 But once they're here, you may feel overwhelmed and exhausted.
 Enjoy your holidays by planning ahead.

 Sometimes partners love differently.
 If your relationship is a lot of work and your partner seems passive or disinterested, don't ignore your feelings.